Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit features with feature-linked annotation/README.md

 ## How to use the sample

-Pan and zoom the map to see that the text on the map is annotation, not labels.
+Pan and zoom the map to see that the texts on the map are annotations, not labels.
 Tap one of the address points to update the house number (AD\_ADDRESS) and street name (ST\_STR\_NAM).
 Tap one of the dashed parcel polylines and tap another location to change its geometry.
 NOTE: Selection is only enabled for points and straight (single segment) polylines.
 The feature-linked annotation will update accordingly.

 ## How it works